minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden-in-app.md

 By accepting these terms of use, you agree that CoronaCheck may not function flawlessly, may not be available temporarily, partially, permanently or entirely and that notifications are not received or processed by you timely and/or fully.

 Do you have a question or complaint about the CoronaCheck Scanner app or do you want to report a malfunction?
-Please consult https://coronacheck.nl/nl for more information.
+Please consult [the website of coronacheck](https://coronacheck.nl/en) for more information.

 ## Liability